electricimp/vscode/README.md

 ### Retrieve A Device’s Agent URL ###

 The URL of a device’s agent can be retrieved by selecting **View > Command Palette... > imp: Get agent URL**.
-The URL is displayed in a dialog box and copied to clipboard.
+The URL is displayed in a dialog box and copied to the clipboard.

 ### Extension Keyboard Shortcuts ###